giuthas-talks/Ropecon2024/README.md

 # Borrowing a Language 101 and Ideas for Fantastic ((un)real) Speech

-Two talks I gave at Ropecon in Helsinki in summer of 2022.
-These have evolved from two talks at [Indiana Comicon 2022 (slides in English)](https://github.com/giuthas-talks/Comicon2022) and have been part of the program at Ropecon in also at least [2023 (slides in Finnish)](https://github.com/giuthas-talks/Ropecon2023):
+Two talks and two workshops workshop I gave at Ropecon in Helsinki in summer of 2022.
+These evolved from two talks at [Indiana Comicon 2022 (slides in English)](https://github.com/giuthas-talks/Comicon2022) and have been part of the program at Ropecon in also at least [2023 (slides in Finnish)](https://github.com/giuthas-talks/Ropecon2023):